Johannes van der Kemp: Missionary work

+An early van der Kemp biographer Author D. Martin, notes that van der Kemp was often criticized by contemporary historians for his favoring of the natives of South Africa.

 In print

 Sarah Millin, one of the most popular English-language novelists in South Africa during her lifetime wrote The Burning Man about the life of van der Kemp.

 The life of Johannes van der Kemp during his mission in Bethelsdorp is included in the novel Praying Mantis by André Brink.